Patrik Eliáš

-Patrik Eliáš (/cs/; born 13 April 1976) is a Czech former professional hockey winger who played 20 seasons in the National Hockey League (NHL) with the New Jersey Devils.
-Eliáš is the franchise's all-time leader in points, goals and assists, and he holds the franchise record for most career game-winning goals (80).
-Eliáš won the Stanley Cup twice with the Devils, in 2000 and 2003.
-He also ranks second in points by a Czech-born player in the NHL behind Jaromír Jágr.
-Internationally Eliáš represented the Czech national team in multiple tournaments, including four Winter Olympics and four World Championships, winning one Olympic bronze medal and two more at the World Championships.
+Described by long-time Devils executive Lou Lamoriello as an "all-situation player", Eliáš ranks as the all-time leader in franchise history for goals (408), assists (617), and points (1,025), doing so in 1,240 games; he also holds the franchise record for most career game-winning goals (80).
+He also ranks second among Czech-born players in NHL points, behind Jaromír Jágr.
+Internationally, Eliáš represented the Czech national team in multiple tournaments, including four Winter Olympics and four World Championships, winning one Olympic bronze medal and two more at the World Championships.
+In 2018, the Devils retired his jersey, making him the fifth player to receive the honor.
 He is a member of the Czech Ice Hockey Hall of Fame.

 Early life

 Eliáš was born on 13 April 1976 in Třebíč, Czechoslovakia to Zdeňka Eliášová and Zdeněk Eliáš.
 Eliáš and his older brothers Zdenek and Radek played organized hockey in Czechoslovakia, although the latter was forced to retire due to an injury.